PPP vs exchange rates

 |---|

-Example values are simplified for education.
-Market Anchor's Android app uses a broader pricing model with purchasing power, app store rules, taxes, rounding, product category, confidence, and market readiness data.
+Example values are simplified for learning.
+Market Anchor's Android app uses a broader pricing model with purchasing power, app store rules, taxes, rounding, product category, confidence, and market-fit data.

 A plain PPP multiplier is a useful starting point, but it is too thin for real app, SaaS, and digital product pricing.
 A better regional pricing model adjusts for local affordability and then checks how the product is actually sold in that platform and market.